Bloody Hell Pond Fact

 Interestingly, the color changes slightly with the weather.
 On sunny days the pond appears an orange-red.
-Yet on cloudy days, it takes on the semblance of a blood-red scarlet.
+On cloudy days, however, it takes on the semblance of a blood-red scarlet.

 Bloody Hell Pond Location and History

 The Bloody Hell Pond is located in the Oita Prefecture, in Japan.
-The local terrain is predominantly mountainous.
-It is also quite rugged.
+The local terrain is predominantly mountainous, and also quite rugged.

 The predominant religious beliefs of the local population in ancient times considered that the location resembled a nightmarish underworld.
 For a period of time, its waters were used as a means of execution by literally boiling to death.

 In modern times, the mud and hot water of the site have (ironically) become a source of various skin products.
 It also serves as one of the largest tourist attractions in the region.

 It is not, however, usable as a spa, for obvious reasons.
 There are other hot springs in the immediate region usable for that purpose, though.
 Attempting to utilize this site for bathing is (rather understandably) forbidden by law.